Roma Point Bridge

-The Roma Point Bridge, is a 1.7 km cable-stayed bridge under construction between the towns of Quezon and Calauag in Quezon, Philippines.
-The bridge will connect Alabat Island and its three municipalities of Perez, Alabat, and Quezon with the rest of Luzon Island, which are separated by the Silangan Pass.
-Once completed, it will be the longest bridge in Quezon Province and the Calabarzon Region.
+The Roma Point Bridge is a 1.7 km cable-stayed bridge under construction between the towns of Quezon and Calauag in Quezon, Philippines.
+The bridge will connect Alabat Island and its three municipalities of Perez, Alabat, and Quezon with the rest of Luzon, which are separated by Silangan Pass.
+Once completed, it will be the longest bridge in Quezon province and the Calabarzon region.

 History

-Alabat Island and its three municipalities of Perez, Alabat and Quezon, are separated from the rest of Luzon by the Silangan Pass, a narrow passage between Lopez Bay and Calauag Bay to the west and east of the island, respectively.
-As such, the more than 43,000 people living on the island who have important business in Manila or the provincial capital Lucena have to take a 45-minute RORO ferry from the Port of Alabat that crosses Lopez Bay to the Port of Atimonan in Quezon Province.
+Alabat Island and its three municipalities of Perez, Alabat and Quezon, are separated from the rest of Luzon by Silangan Pass, a narrow passage between Lopez Bay and Calauag Bay to the west and east of the island, respectively.
+As such, the more than 43,000 people living on the island who have important business in Manila or the provincial capital Lucena have to take a 45-minute roll-on/roll-off ferry from the Port of Alabat that crosses Lopez Bay to the Port of Atimonan in Quezon Province.
 However, scheduled ferry service can be interrupted by inclement weather or mechanical problems in the ferries, which inconveniences travelers.
 Alternatively, travelers can take the shorter 15-minute boat ride across Silangan Pass to Barangay Agoho in Calauag, Quezon but these can only take passengers and cargo and not motor vehicles.

 The provincial government of Quezon has long envisioned a bridge that would connect Alabat Island with the rest of the province to facilitate safer travel of people and cargo and to spur economic growth in the municipalities of the island.
-A feasibility study to determine the safest, most stable and most economical crossing to Alabat Island was commissioned by Quezon Province 4th District Rep. Angelita "Helen" D. Tan and it was determined that a bridge across Silangan Pass is the best location.
+A feasibility study to determine the safest, most stable and most economical crossing to Alabat Island was commissioned by Quezon 4th district representative Angelina Tan and it was determined that a bridge across Silangan Pass is the best location.
 The Department of Public Works and Highways (DPWH) has allocated an initial funding of PH₱ 250 million out of the total estimated cost of PH₱ 1 billion for the construction of the bridge.